samhwang/vite-starter-template/README.md

 ## Side note

 - **`pnpm` by default**: This template assumes you're using `pnpm` as your installer and script runner.
 Feel free to sub it with `npm` or `yarn` as you wish.
+- **`swc` by default**: This template will enable `swc` by default.
+But there are some caveats (https://github.com/vitejs/vite-plugin-react-swc#caveats).
+If your project breaks in some way, you can toggle it off in `vite.config.ts`.

 ## Available Scripts